DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Kai would never be able to forget it.

 "Mine and my father's, Farin's, and even my subordinates' efforts.
-You want to say all of that is a lie...!"
+You want to say all of that was a lie...!"

-It was first time when he saw Jeanne's emotions to a degree where even her shoulders were shaking.
+It was the first time he saw Jeanne's emotions overflow to a degree where even her shoulders were shaking.
 Biting her lips, she was glaring at the gigantic statue with bloodshot eyes.
-This look was so intensively beautiful that it mesmerized him to shivers.
+This look was so intensely beautiful that it mesmerized him to shivers.

-It was indeed the image of Valkyrie fighting for the sake of humanity.
+It was indeed the image of a Valkyrie fighting for the sake of humanity.
-Rising objection to calling the history of their struggle as a lie.
+Raising objection to calling the history of their struggle a lie.

-Towards the appeal of commander who dressed her self as a man, she said:
+Towards the appeal of commander who dressed herself as a man, she said:

-[Rather it is opposite.]
+[Rather it is the opposite.]

 "...Opposite, you say?"